-Over half of our students receive half or full tuition and non-Missouri resident fee waivers from the Crosby MBA program.
+Over half of our students receive tuition and non-Missouri resident fee waivers from the Crosby MBA program.

 Many more students find employment opportunities and tuition waivers elsewhere on campus, allowing two-thirds of our students to receive non-loan financial support from somewhere within the University.